ewfruitcake/burgerpricing/README.md

 # Price elasticity of a burger menu

 This is a README describing a big data analytics research project on price optimization.
-It will contain a description of the work, a summary of the analysis, and references.
+It will contain a description of the work, a summary of the analysis, references and related works.

 ## Tentative overall methodology